cuth/postcss-pxtorem/README.md

 ## Usage

 Pixels are the easiest unit to use.
 The only issue with them is that they don't let browsers change the default font size of 16.
-This script converts every px value to a rem to allow the browser to choose the font size.
+This script converts every px value to a rem from the properties you choose to allow the browser to set the font size.

 ### Example